Cavie (4851) - Arlington, Texas, USA - NOV 2, 2010

 (draught at Whip In) pours med clear brown, ruby highlights, creamy bubbles.
 Nose of sweet brown ale style malts, juicy citrus fruits, and honeydew.
 Taste of semi bitter citrus hops, crackers, wildflower honey, Graham crackers, and sweet cocoa.
 Nice sweet and roasty finish, good carbonation.

-fly (1487) - austin, Tejas, Alabama, USA - JAN 4, 2010
+fly (1487) - austin, Tejas, Texas, USA - JAN 4, 2010

 Not crazy about this as I am just not crazy about brown ales generally.
 That said, it was still tasty and also seemed to be in the vein of Belgian brown, which I presume the name was intended to suggest.
 Malty, but sweet, but balanced as things go.
 That said, will likely head for another IPA more often than seeking this out again.
 KAggie97 (3529) - Ugly, Hot, and Humid Spring, Texas, USA - DEC 13, 2009

 Tap at The Petrol Station. mmmbeer (1429) - Austin, Texas, USA - DEC 13, 2009

 Pours a murky tea brown with an aroma of copper, coppery malt, copper, and copper.
 Flavor is sweet copper and melted dirty pennies.
 Watery mouthfeel.
 Better used as wiring or piping.